 And from the center of the bridge with the Basilique Notre Dame la Daurade in the background (where the black virgin relic resides).

-Across the bridge and heading southward, is this lovely tree-lined boulevard.
-Like many public spaces we've encountered, there is some fenced off areas under construction; perhaps due to the time of year:
+Across the bridge and heading southward is a lovely tree-lined boulevard.
+Some of the public spaces we've encountered have fenced off areas under construction; perhaps due to the time of year:

 We were not heading south, however, and proceeded through the new neighborhood St. Cyprian.

-It had a different feel!
-We noticed this cheese shop - though at first, it looked like doughnuts.
+This area has a different feel.
+We noticed this cheese shop - though at first, it looked like they were selling doughnuts.
 These pics were taken so we could research the cheese later:

 A few more blocks and the neighborhood changed dramatically, becoming more modern and open.
-We approached Les Halle de la Cartoucherie from the colorful side:
+We approached Les Halle de la Cartoucherie from its colorful side:

 The main part of the hall was dedicated to food!